aridsimon/Event-Calendar-Project/README.md

 # HTML-Showcase
-These projects were out together for SqaureSpace
+These projects were put together for SqaureSpace